Chris Conley (musician): Two Tongues

 Two Tongues is a collaborative project between Conley, former Saves the Day guitarist David Soloway, Max Bemis and Coby Linder of Say Anything.
 Their debut album hit shelves February 3, 2009.

 In Fall of 2010, Two Tongues made their first performances as a surprise in the middle of Say Anything's set each night of the Motion City Soundtrack, Say Anything, and Saves the Day tour.
 They performed the song "Crawl".
 Arun bali (current guitarist of Saves the Day) played guitar, Kenny Vasoli (of The Starting Line, and Person L) played bass, Jake Turner (of Say Anything) played guitar as well, Coby Linder played drums, while Chris Conley, and Max Bemis sang.

 Work as a producer

 Conley worked with The Promise Hero to record a demo at his home studio "The Electric Ladybug".

 Conley has also co-produced albums such as Dr Manhattan's album Jam Dreams.

 Sexual misconduct allegations

-In May 2021, Conley was accused of sexual misconduct and grooming by a fan of his.
+In May 2021, Conley was accused of sexual misconduct and grooming by a young male fan of his.
 Among the allegations included claims that Conley sent unsolicited nude photographs and manipulated his fandom to lure him into a relationship.
 Conley admitted to "making an unacceptable number of inappropriate missteps causing irreversible harm" and said "I am truly ashamed and embarrassed by my abhorrent behavior."
 Equal Vision Records, which released the band's first two and latter two albums, stated "We are working diligently to uncover the truth behind what happened and our actions moving forward will reflect what we are able to find."